jkeefe/newmark-design-development/THE_NOTES.md

 ## Assignment

 _This is the "Class 5" assignment.
-Do it now ... it's due on at high noon before Class 5 (Which is a week from Monday)._
+Do it now ... it's due on at high noon before Class 5 (Which is a week from WEDNESDAY)._

 Show me that you can make this work with your voice!
 We'll do this in class.
 Make sure I watch you do it individually.